-- 1) The auditor's report expresses an unmodified opinion on the financial statements of the Company. - 2) No significant deficiencies relating to the audit of the financial statements are reported.
-No material weaknesses relating to the audit of the financial statements are reported. - 3) No instances of noncompliance material to the financial statements of the Company, which would be required to be reported in accordance with Government Auditing Standards, were identified during the audit. - 4) No significant deficiencies or material weaknesses in internal control over major federal award programs are reported. - 5) The auditor's report issued on compliance applicable to the Uniform Guidance expresses an unmodified opinion. - 6) No audit findings were disclosed that are required to be reported in accordance with 2 CFR section 200.516(a). - 7) The program tested as a major program was 93.399 Cancer Control - 8) The Organization is a low-risk auditee.
+- 1) The auditor's report expresses an unmodified opinion on the financial statements of the Organization. - 2) No significant deficiencies relating to the audit of the financial statements are reported.
+A material weakness relating to the audit of the financial statements was reported as Finding 2023-01. - 3) No instances of noncompliance material to the financial statements of the Company, which would be required to be reported in accordance with Government Auditing Standards, were identified during the audit. - 4) No significant deficiencies or material weaknesses in internal control over major federal award programs are reported. - 5) The auditor's report issued on compliance applicable to the Uniform Guidance expresses an unmodified opinion. - 6) No audit findings were disclosed that are required to be reported in accordance with 2 CFR section 200.516(a). - 7) The program tested as a major program was 93.399 Cancer Control. - 8) The Organization is not a low-risk auditee.